 \paragraph{Image Classification.} The training set and test set are split automatically through \textbf{torchvision}.
 As for classification, we employ the top-1 accuracy to examine the model performance.
-The experiments are run upon a range of configurations, including the independent case and $\alpha \in \{ 0.5, 1, 1.5, 2 \}$.
-The results for \texttt{CIFAR10} and \texttt{CIFAR100} are shown in~\cref{tb:32_perf}, and those for \texttt{DTD} and \texttt{Flowers102} are displayed in~\cref{tb:224_perf}.
-The indices of the models are sorted by their values.
-We label the column-wise best performer using the bold face.
+The experiments were run upon a range of configurations, including the independent case and $\alpha \in \{ 0.5, 1, 1.5, 2 \}$.
+The results for \texttt{CIFAR10} and \texttt{CIFAR100} are presented in~\cref{tb:32_perf}, while those for \texttt{DTD} and \texttt{Flowers102} are displayed in~\cref{tb:224_perf}.
+The indices of model are sorted by their respective values, and we label the best performer in each column using boldface.

-With respect to \texttt{CIFAR10}, the results show that for GoogLeNet and ResNet34, \rdml{} with $\alpha=1.5$ are the winner, while vanilla DML obtains the best accuracy with VGG16.
+The results of \texttt{CIFAR10} show that for GoogLeNet and ResNet34, \rdml{} with $\alpha=1.5$ performs the best, while vanilla DML obtains the best accuracy with VGG16.
 In the experiments for \texttt{CIFAR100}, the three selected architectures achieve the best outcomes with $\alpha=2$ in most cases.
 Observed from the results, \rdml{} under certain configuration always outperforms the independent case.
-It demonstrates that tuning $\alpha$ is helpful in learning better model parameters.
-Regarding \texttt{DTD}, $\alpha=2$ and $\alpha=1.5$ are still best options for the selected architectures.
+It shows that tuning $\alpha$ is helpful in learning better model parameters.
+Regarding \texttt{DTD}, $\alpha=2$ and $\alpha=1.5$ are still the best options for the selected architectures.
 Same as DML, \rdml{} also perfectly collaborates with the pretrained models which are agreed to be more powerful in modern DL tasks~\cite{erhan2010does}.
-Additionally, we notice that the improvements over the independent model are greater with these models.
+Also, we notice that the improvements over the independent model are greater with these models.
 The effectiveness of tuning $\alpha$ is further confirmed by the results of \texttt{Flowers102} in~\cref{tb:224_perf}.
 For the three models (InceptionV4, ViT, and YoloV3), the best performance is achieved with \rdml{} when $\alpha=0.5, 2.0$, and $1.5$, respectively.
 For instance, ViT with RDML\textsubscript{2.0} achieves a top-1 accuracy of 99.02\% which outperforms independent model (98.15\%) and vanilla DML (98.73\%).

-\texttt{Flowers102} is an interesting case that the performance of InceptionV4 and YoloV3 both downgrade when employing DML or RDML.
-After investigating more, we notice that this strongly points to generalization and leave more discussion in~\cref{sec:generalization}.